 China Economy

-China Youth Jobless Rate Edges Down, but Structural Mismatch Keeps Pressure on 2026 Policy Agenda
+China’s Youth Jobless Rate Edges Down, but Structural Hiring Frictions Persist Ahead of 2026 Policy Push

-China’s youth unemployment rate (16–24 excluding students) fell to 16.5% in December, extending a four-month easing trend, according to data cited by the source.
-Despite the improvement, deflationary pressures and skills-vacancy mismatches suggest sustained policy focus on employment as Beijing prepares for the 2026 five-year plan cycle.
+China’s 16–24 unemployment rate (excluding students) fell to 16.5% in December, marking a fourth straight monthly decline, according to data cited by the source.
+Despite the easing, deflationary pressures and a skills-to-vacancy mismatch suggest youth employment will remain a strategic policy focus into the 2026 planning cycle.

 ACCESS »